Unity SDK Walkthrough¶

 This part requires at least one game on the portal.

-Placements are simply an object which will display an advertisement, they must contain a Unity 2D texture.
-Placements can be grouped together to show the same advertisement across different placements.
+Placements are simply objects which will display an advertisement, they must contain a Unity 2D texture.
 One game can support multiple placements.

 During this process you will create a Placement Key that is required to work with the AdInMo SDK, please keep this information private.